 In a 3 October article Dr Ahsan wrote “This month, Dr. Hallam and I found ourselves in a school that had been hit by a napalm-like bomb”.
 This seems intended to suggest that Drs Ahsan and Hallam were present at the school as it was allegedly being attacked, rather than at the hospital treating the alleged victims; “this month” is also odd as Dr Ahsan claims elsewhere to have visited the school two days after the attack, i.e. on Wednesday 28 August .

 A series of eighteen photographs showing two of the alleged victims originally appeared on the website Demotix dated 25 August.
 Demotix has since altered the date of the photographs to 26 August.
 When the images were dated 25 August, Ian Pannell denied that they featured victims seen in Panorama; after the date was changed, the BBC acknowledged that they did.

 Other discrepancies abound.
-For instance this report of the Violations Documentation Center in Syria states that the attack on the school took place at 2.00 pm; Ian Pannell has stated the attack happened “at around 5.30 pm at the end of the school day”.
+For instance a Human Rights Watch report states (p12) that the attack on the school occurred “around midday”; a report by the Violations Documentation Center in Syria (a regularly cited source by the BBC) says it took place at 2.00pm and quotes an activist who claims he first heard “rumours” of the event at 3.00pm (see p4 of the PDF version); Ian Pannell has categorically stated the attack happened “at around 5.30pm at the end of the school day”.